Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

-With data of varying formats pouring in from different systems, the existing system may require an upgrade to a larger one or migration of its data to another plan.
-But, what is data migration?
+With data of varying formats pouring in from different systems, the existing system may require upgrading to a larger one or migrating its data to another plan.
+But what is data migration?
 How does it work?

-In short, it enables organizations to expand their data storage and management capabilities and make full use of data to drive business decisions.
+In short, it enables organizations to expand their data storage and management capabilities and fully use data to drive business decisions.
 It is a widely used process of moving data, and almost every organization undertakes one at some point.
-It is essential to follow a proper plan to migrate your critical data using efficient tools.

-This article will discuss the definition of data migration, why it is needed, how to make an effective data migration plan, and what features one should look for when buying etl tool for data migration solutions for their business data.
-The blog will also clear the confusion amongst most data migration vs. data integration.
+This article will discuss the definition of data migration, why it is needed, how to make an effective data migration plan, and what features one should look for when comparing data integration tools to migrate their business data.
+The blog will also clear the confusion between data migration vs. data integration.
 Let’s begin with defining the process.

 What is Data Migration?

 Data quality must be assessed before migration to ensure a successful implementation without data loss.
-The success rate of any data migration project is directly dependent on the diversity, volume, and quality of data being transferred and the tool that makes it all possible.
+The success rate of any data migration project depends on the diversity, volume, and quality of data being transferred and the tool that makes it all possible.

 Data migration process flow diagram.
 Source: Astera Centerprise Data Integrator